jeromevde/MealPlanner/README.md

-1)
+1) IMPROVE CODE
 - restructure
-- create a components for the meals (adapt clicklisteners etc)
+- create a components for
+    - meals
+    - agg-ingredients (adapt clicklisteners etc)
 - separated css for components
 - improve layout after restructuring (for example the #meals amounts)
+- make foodData keys lowercase & lowercase the access to it

-2)
+2) IMROVE DATA
-- improve nutrient data & display
-- improve portions data & display
+- find missing foods & nutrients ?

-3)
+3) IMPROVE MEALS
 - cleanup & improve all recipes

-4)
+4) OPTIONAL
 - save state with cookies ?
 If posssible, then add also a refresh state button
 - save state to url with code (day,meal,version,#people) --> state to url
     --> url to state on render

-- make foodData keys lowercase & lowercase the access to it